Eliminate unconscious bias to recruit the best talent

 Workforce diversity has a measurable effect on business performance.
 Whether it’s based on gender, race, ability or any other trait, diverse teams are more innovative, more productive and perform better in problem-solving.
 Developing genuine awareness of how unconscious bias operates — and practical tools to minimise it — is key to your organisation harnessing its diverse talent pool.
 This will ensure diverse candidates can progress in your company, support your managers to have open, honest and constructive conversations with their employees, and sensitively unpick their everyday interactions at work.

-What should we expect from the recruitment and selection training session?
+What does a recruitment and selection training course involve?

 Our unconscious bias in recruitment and selection training is a one-day course that will teach your delegates the theory as well as practical ways to avoid it.
 The course is comprised of four key elements: